Mahin556/Terraform-inventory/Terraform.md

 * Modules are reusable Terraform configurations that can be called and configured by other configurations.
 Most modules manage a few closely related resources from a single provider.
 * The Terraform Registry makes it easy to use any provider or module.
 To use a provider or module from this registry, just add it to your configuration; when you run `terraform init`, Terraform will automatically download everything it needs.

+* New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
+OpenTofu is an open-source version of Terraform that will expand on Terraform’s existing concepts and offerings.
+It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.

 * For each project use a saperate directory.

 * **Purpose of the `terraform` Block**